-- (B) If a minor rule violation plan letter is rejected, the member organization or covered person shall be bound by the waivers made under paragraphs (b)(1) and (b)(2)(A) for conduct by persons or bodies occurring during the period beginning on the date the minor rule violation plan letter was executed and submitted and ending upon the rejection of the minor rule violation plan letter. - (3) If the member organization or covered person executes the minor rule violation plan letter, it shall be submitted to the Office of Disciplinary Affairs.
-The Office of Disciplinary Affairs, on behalf of the SRO Board, may accept or reject such letter. - (4) If the letter is accepted by the Office of Disciplinary Affairs, it shall be deemed final and the Exchange shall report the violation to the SEC as required by the SEC pursuant to a plan approved under SEA Rule 19d-1(c)(2).
-If the letter is rejected by the Office of Disciplinary Affairs, the Exchange may take any other appropriate disciplinary action with respect to the alleged violation or violations.
+(B) If a minor rule violation plan letter is rejected, the member organization or covered person shall be bound by the waivers made under paragraphs (b)(1) and (b)(2)(A) for conduct by persons or bodies occurring during the period beginning on the date the minor rule violation plan letter was executed and submitted and ending upon the rejection of the minor rule violation plan letter.

+- (3) If the member organization or covered person executes the minor rule violation plan letter, it shall be submitted to the CRO.
+The CRO, on behalf of the SRO Board, may accept or reject such letter. - (4) If the letter is accepted by the CRO, it shall be deemed final.
+Any fine imposed pursuant to this Rule and not contested shall not be publicly reported, except as may be required by Rule 19d-1 under the Securities Exchange Act of 1934, and as may be required by any other regulatory authority.
+If the letter is rejected by the CRO, the Exchange may take any other appropriate disciplinary action with respect to the alleged violation or violations.
 If the letter is rejected, the member organization or covered person shall not be prejudiced by the execution of the minor rule violation plan letter under paragraph (b)(1) and the letter may not be introduced into evidence in connection with the determination of the issues set forth in any complaint or in any other proceeding.

 Rule 9217.
-Violations Appropriate for Disposition Under Plan Pursuant to SEA Rule 19d-1(c)(2)
+Violations Appropriate for Disposition Under Rule 9216(b)

 Any member organization or covered person may be subject to a fine under Rule 9216(b) with respect to any rules listed below.
+The fine amounts and fine levels set forth below shall apply to the fines imposed.